Gilbert Cayetano Huesca (1915 – 2009)

 My parents, somewhat relieved, thanked the doctor for coming.
 “How much do we owe you?” my father asked.

-Dr. Franco seemed not to hear the question but looked back up at the picture.
-“I’m sorry, but I have to know, sir.
+Dr. Franco seemed not to hear the question.
+He was looking at the picture again “I’m sorry, but I have to know, sir.
 Do you know that man?”

 My father, still puzzled by the doctor’s distraction, answered.
 “He was my father.”